NicolaMaestri00/Robotica/README.md

 2. Compute the forward kinematics (position/orientation) and differential kinematics (Jacobian) of the end-effector.
 3. Use Pinocchio library’s RNEA native function to create a simulator of the motion.
-4. Plan a polynomial trajectory (in the task space) to move from a coming configuration
-$q_{home}$ to a given end-effector configuration-orientation $p_{des}$ pdes + Θdes.
+4. Plan a polynomial trajectory (in the task space) to move from a coming configuration $q_{home}$ to a given end-effector configuration-orientation $p_{des}+ \Theta_{des}$.
 5. Write an inverse-dynamics (computed torque) control action in the task space to linearize the system and achieve tracking of the task.
 6. Set the PD gains of the Cartesian controller implemented on the linearized system to achieve a settling time of 7s without overshoot.
-1
-Final Assignment 2
-7. In the null-space of the task minimize the distance with respect to a given configuration q0 of your choice.
+7. In the null space of the task minimize the distance with respect to a given configuration q0 of your choice.
-8. Simulate the robot to reach the location pdes = [1, 2, 1] from the homing configuration qhome = [0, 0, 0, 0].
+8. Simulate the robot to reach the location $p_{des} = [1, 2, 1]$ from the homing configuration $q_{home}= [0, 0, 0, 0]$.